laonan/django-highlightselect-model-admin/README.md

 # django-highlightselect-model-admin

 ## Description
-A Django App that highlights selected rows on the admin UI.
+A Django App that highlights selected rows after executing custom action on the admin UI.

+Django admin actions allow you to hook up your custom actions.
+But after you select the rows and execute your own action, the selected states of rows will be reset.

+This app can help keeping the selected states of the rows.

 ### Usage